CrowdStrike/falcon-operator/docs/deployment/openshift/README-container.md

 > [!NOTE]
 > This guide is for rare cases where you need to deploy the FalconContainer sidecar-based sensor.
 The method does not protect the CoreOS host so is not recommended.
 Unless you are sure you need this, use the [FalconNodeSensor deployment guide](README.md) instead.

+This guide assumes the default configuration for the sensor is sufficient.
+For all configuration options, see [FalconContainer](resources/container/README.md).

 ## Prerequisites

 Refer to the [FalconNodeSensor deployment guide](README.md):